vinudasenith/Traffic-Data-Visualizer-Tkinter/README.md

 # Traffic Data Processing and Visualization

-A Python-based project that processes and visualizes traffic data.
+A Python-based project that processes and visualizes traffic data.This project was developed as part of the **Software Development 1** module in the **1st Year, 1st Semester**.
 The project includes data validation, CSV parsing, result saving, and histogram display using Tkinter for the GUI.

 ## Features